 During childhood, our eyes have the ability to focus on objects as close as our nose to objects very far away.
 The lens in our eyes acts similar to the focusing lens in a camera.
-As each year passes, that ability to "focus" decreases.
+As each year passes, the ability to “focus” decreases.
 Typically, sometime in our 40’s, we will need an aid, such as reading glasses or bifocals, to focus on objects near to us.
 This condition is called presbyopia.

 Many presbyopic contact lens wearers choose to wear a contact lens on one eye that does not fully correct the myopia, enabling that eye to focus on objects at near, while the other eye focuses well on distant objects.
 This type of correction is called monovision.
 Some patients who choose monovision correction are bothered by the difference in their eyes and choose to have their myopia only slightly under corrected, or fully corrected needing glasses only for reading or close work when they become presbyopic.
 If myopia is partially reduced in one eye (as in “monovision”) that myopia can be fully reduced later if the patient chooses.